AnnsAnns/RIOT/doc/guides/build-system/kconfig.md

 Modules should be contained in their own `menu` entries, this way the user can choose to enable the configuration via Kconfig for an specific module.
 These entries should define a dependency on the module they configure (see [Appendix A](#appendix-a-check-if-a-module-or-package-is-used) to see how to check if a module is being used).

-The module configuration must be enabled either via make dependency modelling.
+The module configuration must be enabled via make dependency modelling.

-## Modelling CPUs and boards
+## Modelling CPUs and Boards
 CPUs and boards are being modelled in Kconfig.
-The following is a guide on how to organize and name the symbols.
+The following part is a guide on how to organize and name the symbols.

 ### CPUs